mwilliamson/mammoth.js/README.md

 If no output file is specified, output is written to stdout instead.

+#### Text

+UTF-8 text is handled correctly however note the output is not wrapped in a document tag that would set the encoding.
+So opening the output file in a web browser may result in the UTF-8 encoded text failing to render correctly.

 #### Images

 By default, images are included inline in the output HTML.